A | B C | D F | G H | I J | K | L | M O | P R | S | T U | V W | X Z | Others | Skin Themes | Skin Themes A M | Skin Themes N Z | Factions

 - Implied Love Interest:

 - Ezreal.
 Ezreal's uncle mentions he's heard rumors of them being romantically involved and an old character blog revealed this image of the two◊.
-Come 2017-2018 though with the lore retcons and voiceover updates, it appears this has been Jossed or changed; Lux claims the two haven't even talked, but Ezreal is definitely crushing on her.
+Come 2017-2019 though with the lore retcons, voiceover updates, and appearances in Legends of Runeterra, it appears this has been Jossed or changed; Lux claims the two haven't even talked, but Ezreal is definitely crushing on her.
 Meanwhile, Zoe (who has a major crush on Ezreal herself and sees Lux as her worst enemy) even asks Lux whether she's aware that Ezreal likes her.

 - The Star Guardian versions of Lux and Ezreal, on the other hand, are very overtly attracted to each other.